narukoshin/custom-bruteforce/README.md

 bruteforce:
     field: password # the field that you want to brute-force (important)

-    # there is 3 ways from where you can load a wordlist
+    # There are 3 ways from where you can load a wordlist
     # method 1 - from the file
     from: file
     file: /usr/share/wordlists/rockyou.txt # the path, where is your wordlist located at